AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ### SSL configuration issue {#ssl-configuration-issue}

-The libraries that AEM Desktop App uses for HTTP communication utilizes strict SSL enforcement.
-At times, a connection may succeed using a browser but fails using AEM Desktop App.
+The libraries that AEM desktop app uses for HTTP communication utilizes strict SSL enforcement.
+At times, a connection may succeed using a browser but fails using AEM desktop app.
 To configure SSL appropriately, install the missing intermediate certificate in Apache.
 See [How to install an Intermediate CA cert in Apache](https://access.redhat.com/solutions/43575).

 ## Using AEM Desktop with dispatcher {#using-aem-desktop-with-dispatcher}